THANK YOU to all of our Estates neighbors and sanctuary friends for your steadfast support!

 Large Animal Habitats and Care Buildings

-Animals rescued by or surrendered to Shy Wolf Sanctuary are often abused and neglected, coming from frightening circumstances.
+Animals rescued by, or surrendered to, Shy Wolf Sanctuary are often abused and neglected, coming from frightening circumstances.
 The habitats that we build will be their shelter from the storm.
-Eight enclosures will surround each of four animal care buildings, for a total of 32 habitats.
+Natural enclosures will surround the animal care buildings.
 The large animal care buildings will provide a place for medical evaluation and care, enrichment, and shelter from hurricanes or wildfires.
-These buildings will be available as a community resource in times of crisis as volunteers will stay on-site to care for our resident animals.
+One of these buildings will be designated as a community resource in times of crisis like hurricanes.

 Small Animal Habitats and Care Building

 An existing building will serve as a dedicated veterinary center.
 Design features will include a large open exam/surgical area and the ability to house large captive-bred exotic animals for monitoring and care.
 Specialty equipment will be acquired to perform necessary procedures such as x-rays and ultrasounds.
 There will be basic lab testing abilities as well.
-Shy Wolf Sanctuary will open this center as a resource to others like the Florida Panther Preservation program and Golden Gate Estates community.
+Shy Wolf Sanctuary will open this center as a resource to the community through partnerships.

 Animal Food Preparation Center

 Shy Wolf Sanctuary’s resident animals consume over – 24,000 pounds of raw meat per year, with some animals requiring special preparation of fish or chicken.
-One of the existing houses will function as a food preparation center for more efficient receiving, storage, and processing of animal nutrition.
+One of the animal care buildings we construct will incorporate a dedicated food preparation center for more efficient receiving, storage, and processing of animal nutrition.
 A loading dock, walk-in coolers, walk-in freezers, and industrial-grade kitchen equipment will allow the sanctuary to receive larger quantities of meat to be safely processed and stored.

 Property Manager Housing

 Animal care requires a dedicated property manager to live on-site.
-One of the existing houses will be remodeled for this purpose and will accommodate the property manager and his or her family.
+One of the existing houses on 3rd Street NW will be remodeled for this purpose, and will accommodate the property manager and his or her family.
 The house will be accessible outside of normal operational hours and fenced off from the sanctuary but will have a gate with direct keyed access for emergencies.

-Another of the existing houses will offer an administrative office for our executive director and office staff.
-An additional benefit will be the opportunity to offer intern housing.
+Another of the existing houses on 3rd Street NW will offer enable Shy Wolf to offer room and board to people seeking externships from a variety of majors.
 Shy Wolf Sanctuary receives many requests from graduate students looking for internships as they pursue careers in zoology, biology, genetics and psychology.
 Unfortunately, due to a lack of housing, we are forced to turn down the interns.
-Developing stronger internship programs for graduate students will help us support educational projects as well as sustainably expanding operations.
+Developing stronger internship programs for graduate students will help us support educational and research projects, as well as sustainably expanding operations.

 How can you help?